 Addressing Top Concerns for ICD-10 Implementation

-With a proposed compliance date of Oct.
-1, 2014, ICD-10 looms like a dark cloud over many in the health care industry.
-The transition will impact nearly early single health care organization—hospitals, clinics, providers, payers and vendors alike—and will affect insurance claims, clinical documentation and much more.
+With a required compliance date of Oct.
+1, 2014, the ICD-10 transition will impact nearly every single health care organization— hospitals, clinics, providers, payers and vendors alike.
+The transition will also affect insurance claims, clinical documentation and much more.
 Given its broad scope, ICD-10 incites fear into the hearts of many in the health care industry.
 Below are five of the top ICD-10 concerns, along with tips for addressing these challenges.

 - Expense: You cannot budget for something if you have no idea what it will involve.
 Start by conducting an impact assessment, and then budget time and resources accordingly.
 Keep in mind that budgeting may require you to make educated guesses on expenses that cannot be calculated, such as diminished productivity for coders and providers during the transition.

 - Vendor Readiness: Will your software vendors be ready to support you in making the transition?
 Ask your vendors about their ICD-10 preparation and their anticipated timelines.
-If you do not have confidence that your practice management and EHR vendor will smoothly transition your system to ICD-10, consider replacing your EHR and related systems —now more than ever, it is critical to have a technology partner that is committed to ensuring your success.
+If you do not have confidence that your practice management and EHR vendor will smoothly transition your system to ICD-10, consider replacing your EHR and related systems.
+Now more than ever, it is critical to have a technology partner committed to ensuring your success.

 - Productivity Impact: How can you brace for the impact the ICD-10 transition will likely have on the productivity of physicians and coders?
 Conducting efforts to improve clinical documentation is one of the best ways your organization can prepare.
 To begin, assess current documentation processes and identify gaps that will need to be filled in order to ensure successful documentation under ICD-10.
 Then, initiate training to educate clinicians on ICD-10 documentation requirements.